 Mark Lynas interviews top geneticist Nina Fedoroff.
-This is a terrific, authoritative rebuttal of all the main talking points of Mark's critics on the anti-GMO side.
-Be sure to read the comments section — there are the expected anti-GMO trolls, followed by evidence-bases rebuttals by people who know.
+This is a terrific, authoritative rebuttal of all the main talking points of Mark’s critics on the anti-GMO side.
+Be sure to read the comments section — there are the expected anti-GMO trolls, followed by evidence-based rebuttals by people who know the science.

 Dr. Nina Fedoroff is a leading geneticist and molecular biologist and a Distinguished Professor of Biosciences at the King Abdullah University of Science and Technology in Saudi Arabia, where she is establishing a new Centre for Desert Agriculture.
 She is also an Evan Pugh Professor at Penn State University.
 She has contributed to the development of modern techniques used to study and genetically modify plants.
 From August 2007 to July 2010, she served as the Science and Technology Adviser to the US Secretary of State and to the Administrator of the US Agency for International Development (USAID).
 Dr. Fedoroff is a member of the National Academy of Sciences and the European Academy of Sciences, and is also a 2006 National Medal of Science laureate, the highest scientific honour that can be bestowed by the United States government.
 She was AAAS President in 2012 and is currently Chair of the AAAS Board of Directors.

 Questions (by Mark Lynas):